containers/buildah/docs/buildah-build.1.md

 **--disable-content-trust**

-This is a Docker specific option to disable image verification to a Docker registry and is not supported by Buildah.
+This is a Docker specific option to disable image verification to a Container registry and is not supported by Buildah.
 This flag is a NOOP and provided solely for scripting compatibility.